AaradhyaGitHub/React-Adv-State-Mgt/src/notes/10_outsourcing.md

 ## Solution: Using Context Separately

-In this guide, we'll learn how to offload the context-related data management into a separate context provider component, which helps in maintaining a clean and scalable code structure.
+In this guide, we'll learn how to offload the context-related data management into the context provider component, which helps in maintaining a clean and scalable code structure.

 ### Step 1: Move Context Code Out of `App`